jpbullalayao/wellspring-take-home/README.md

 ## Improvements

-Assuming that this were to be a full production application, there improvements / additions that could be made to the project.
+Assuming that this were to be a full production application, there are improvements / additions that could be made to the project.
 Some of this includes:

 ### 1. Path alias imports